© Corey Rich/Red Bull Content Pool

-The trailer, above, was released this week.
+The trailer, above, is published this week.

 “I'm really looking forward to its release,” says Lama.
 “People have been talking about it for almost five years now and I think many will be surprised by how it turned out in the end.”

 It’s about determination, authenticity and taking a stance on what you believe in and want to achieve.